BRIDGE

 By the time help shows up in emergency rooms, eviction court, or law enforcement, the situation has already become much worse.

-BRIDGE is built around one simple idea:
+BRIDGE is built around one simple idea: No wrong door for help.

 They: